jacobv95/pyees/README.md

 # pyees
 EES is a nice program with a lot of uses.
 However, the syntax is poor and the it can be quite combersome to import and export data and figures.
 Therefore pyees was created.

+pyees is compiled using cython for Python 3.12

 # How to install
 Just run ```pip install pyees```